 Vegan means that there are no animal ingredients or animal bi-products in the products.
 All products featured on Logical Harmony are vegan.

-If a brand is listed by PETA, Leaping Bunny or Cruelty-Free International as cruelty-free, will you automatically add it to the cruelty-free list on Logical Harmony?
+If a brand is listed by PETA, Leaping Bunny, or Cruelty-Free International as cruelty-free are they automatically added to the cruelty-free brand list on Logical Harmony?

 No. We ask that all brands listed submit specific information before they are added to the list on Logical Harmony.
-Other organizations are comfortable listing brands as cruelty-free that we are not.
+In my view, brands should be consistently clear and transparent about their cruelty-free status and animal testing practices.
+If they cannot be, it’s a cause for concern and something the brand needs to work on.

 A brand I love isn’t included!
 How can I suggest them?

 What specific questions do you ask brands?

-In order to recognize a brand as cruelty-free, we have a very specific process.
+In order to recognize a brand as cruelty-free, there is a very specific process and specific questions that must be answered by higher-ups at the brand.
 The details of these questions and the process are very lengthy and are unique to Logical Harmony.

 A brand has “not tested on animals” printed on their packaging or states “we are cruelty-free” on their FAQ.
 Why are they on the Grey Area or Brands to Avoid list?

 These specific terms are not only unregulated but also do not give any consumer insight into the larger picture of a brands animal testing stance.
 Brands who state that they are cruelty-free or have “not tested on animals” on their packaging but are on the Grey Area or Brands to Avoid list either could not give clear answers or gave answers to indicate that animal testing is occurring on their products in some way.

 I represent a brand!
 How can we get added to the cruelty-free brand list?

 Please submit the contact form and get in touch!
 We will then follow up with our unique set of questions for your brand to answer.